 Security screening of people (body scanner)

 Unlike X-ray machines, Terahertz waves are completely harmless for humans and have no ionizing radiation, but can easily penetrate clothes and some other enclosures.
 These properties make THz-based people screening solutions extremely valuable for applications where human health and safety are of utmost importance.

 The TeraSense security body scanner operates in reflection mode and is intended for stand-off detection of weapons, including cold steel and firearms, bombs and grenades, explosive belts and various contraband items hidden under clothes.

 There are a number of materials used in Pharmaceutical and Cosmetics industries which are fairly transparent in terahertz waves.
 This makes our THz imaging technology very attractive as a harmless non-destructive testing (NDT) technique for drugs, pills, medical products and baby’s diapers on industrial production lines.
 For instance, tablet manufacturers can use our high-speed terahertz imaging scanner at a speed up to 15m/sec for quality control (QC) to make sure every pouch in a tablet blister is properly filled with a tablet and that there are no empty blisters at the end of the process line.
-It is not uncommon when such packing material as paper, carton and plastic are used, which have been proven to be completely transparent in THz light, enabling our technology to «see though’ the package and identify all missing items.
+Paper, carton and plastic are common packing materials and completely transparent in THz light, which enables Terasense technology to ‘see through’ the package and identify all missing items.

 Food and agriculture